KAsiri/DPT-monodepth/README.md

-### Modified From: Vision Transformers for Dense Prediction https://github.com/isl-org/DPT
+### Modified From: Vision Transformers for Dense Prediction https://github.com/isl-org/DPT to work on Google Colab notebooks

 ### Setup

-1) clone the repo to a new CoLab notebook
+1) clone the repo to a new Colab notebook

     ```
     !git clone https://github.com/KAsiri/DPT.git